 College is the new high school

-John Stossel produced an eye-opening 20/20 segment called College: Worth the Price of Admission?.
+John Stossel wrote a piece called College Not Worth the Price of Admission?.
 In it he indicts many of our universities for suckering unwitting parents and students into a system that will ultimately make them financially worse off than if the students had just gone to work right out of high school.
-He says for these students vocational training is often enough for them to get jobs that pay well enough to have a decent standard of living.
+He says for these students, vocational training is often enough for them to get jobs that pay well enough to have a decent standard of living.
 This can be done at the community college level, or at centers where students can apprentice.

-When I went to college to get my BSCS in the late 1980s there was some of this mentality around, that a college education was going to lead to a good paying career.
-I remember some students training to be engineers talking smack about history, philosophy, English majors, etc., saying the only thing they’re going to be able to do with their degrees is become college professors teaching other students who will go on to get “real jobs”.
-I remember seeing a large poster being sold at the student bookstore that had a luxurious home up on a hill, with a detached stylish garage just a little ways below it with about ten sparkling, expensive sports cars in it, and in big bold letters at the bottom saying something like, “THE VALUE OF HIGHER EDUCATION”.
-At the time I almost believed it.
-Somehow I must’ve gotten the message that a college degree would bring me a hefty salary.
+When I went to college to get my BSCS in the late 1980s, there was some of this mentality around, that a college education was going to lead to a good paying career.
+I remember some students training to be engineers talking smack about history, philosophy, English majors, etc., saying the only thing they’re going to be able to do with their degrees is become college professors, teaching other students who will go on to get “real jobs.”
+I remember seeing a large poster being sold at the student bookstore that had a luxurious home up on a hill, with a detached, stylish garage just a little ways below it, with about ten sparkling, expensive sports cars in it.
+In big bold letters at the bottom, it said something like, “THE VALUE OF HIGHER EDUCATION”.
+At the time, I almost believed it.
+Somehow, I must’ve gotten the message that a college degree would bring me a hefty salary.
 I even saw this poster in a couple students’ rooms.
 A nice vaccine for me against this sort of marketing was that I enjoyed computers for what they were.
 I wasn’t taking CS for the money, though I knew students who were.
 I had misperceptions about my career prospects, but they were my own, and were not strongly influenced by popular perceptions.

 A modest proposal